This beautiful refurbishing of Franju’s film allows the underrated whodunit to assume its rightful place on the cinephile’s mantle.

 Le Plaisir illustrates not merely Ophüls’s unparalleled sense of flow and texture, but also his proto-feminism.

-Eyes Without a Face is a landmark genre film for the simple fact that it shows just how scary something as simple as a mask can be.
+It’s a landmark genre film for the simple fact that it shows just how scary something as simple as a mask can be.